tronprotocol/pm/TRON Core Devs Meetings/Meeting 51.md

 - **Daniel**

-    Currently, it is primarily used for address prompts during transfers.
+    Currently, it is primarily used for address suggestions during transfers.
 If a transfer address is not in the book, it provides a reminder.
 As for displaying notes during private key selection, that is not yet supported.

 - **Murphy**

-    Wallet-cli supports generating multiple addresses.
-Can we choose which address to generate a QR code for, or is it strictly the login account?
+    Since Wallet-cli supports generating multiple addresses, can we choose which address to generate a QR code for, or is it strictly the login account?

 - **Daniel**